Print this page

 Object 3 - Commuting allowance

-The rule employed by the Tax Authority indicates that one should make the calculation with 214 workable days per year (42.8 weeks).
+The rule employed by the Tax Authority indicates that one must make the calculation with 214 workable days per year (42.8 weeks).
 In order to calculate the tax free allowance, you can use the calculation rule in the example below.

-Calculation example travel distance <10 km
+Calculation example travel distance less than 10 km

 The employee may receive (214 x 2 x 6 km x € 0.19) / 12 = € 40.66 tax free per month.

-Calculation example travel distance >10 km
+Calculation example travel distance more than 10 km

 The employee may receive (214 x 2 x 50 km x € 0.19) : 12 = € 338.83 tax free per month.